Vincent O. Carter: Life

+He was posthumously awarded an honorary doctorate from Lincoln University, PA in 2025.

 Writing

 The Bern Book, completed in 1957, yet only published in the US in 1973 under the title The Bern Book: A Record of a Voyage of the Mind is a sharply observed, autobiographical narrative describing the city, its inhabitants and their reaction to a black foreigner living among them.
 A German translation was published in Switzerland in 2021.

 He is also the author of Such Sweet Thunder, which narrates the story of a boy growing up in the segregated Kansas City during the 1920s and 1930s.
 This book, while completed in 1963, was only published in 2003.